 Some resources are available to alumni, although many are for current students only.

-What about Google Scholar and AC links?
+What about Google Scholar and Check for Full Text?

 If you use Google Scholar to search for articles, it won't know to provide the Check for Full Text links to our full-text subscriptions when you're off-campus.
 Go to Settings > Library links and type Amherst College into the box, then check Full Text Finder Results.